jprinet-jfrog/swampup2021-devsecops/doc/demo1-ide-plugin.md

 => Refresh

+### Show License filtering

+- Select only Apache-2.0
+=> show corresponding dependencies

+- Select only LGPL-2.0
+  => show corresponding dependencies

 ## Back to main branch

 ## Conclusion

 This is how you can shift left, allowing the developer to fix security even before publishing them on the SCM.
 => great savings on the downstream pipeline (CI, tests, packaging, distribution)

+You can even be aware of the licenses used in your code, helpful if you have a blacklist.